 During the fall of 2017, Porter served as a volunteer assistant coach with the Collegiate School Athletic Department, breaking down game film.
 He is the son of head coach Scott Abell.

-Austin Eisenhofer enters his first season with Davidson football in 2018, serving as the Wildcats tight ends coach.
+Austin Eisenhofer enters his second season with Davidson football in 2019, serving as the Wildcats tight ends coach.

 Prior to Jacksonville, Eisenhofer began his coaching career at the University of Minnesota-Morris where he coached the wide receivers, tight ends and running backs.

 A 2015 graduate of Washington and Lee University, Eisenhofer was a three-year starter for Coach Abell and served as a team captain for the Generals beginning in the spring of his junior year.
-He received a bachelor’s degree in Business Administration from Washington and Lee, and will earn a master’s degree in Leadership and Learning from Jacksonville University in the spring of 2018.
+He received a bachelor’s degree in Business Administration from Washington and Lee and his master’s degree in Leadership and Learning from Jacksonville University in 2018.

 Mathews was hired as the running backs and slots coach in February of 2019.

 Mathews joins the Wildcat coaching staff after spending four seasons at Washington & Lee including three years under head coach Scott Abell.
 While at W&L, Mathews worked primarily with the linebackers and served as assistant specials teams coach.
 He helped lead the Generals to ODAC titles in 2015 and 2017.